Skxxtz/habit-tracker/README.md

 🎉 You've now successfully started the app.

+### Tips

+You can show analytics for the current selection.
+This allows you to show statistics only for the habits that comply with the <filter>.<br>
+Example:

+1. Press `f` and navigate to "daily"
+2. Confirm your selection by pressing `return`
+3. Press `I` (shift + i) to show statistics for your daily habits

 ### Binds

 There are several key binds used to navigate the habit tracker.<br>